Rokuem/io-ts-api-client/README.md

 # About

+This is still in beta.
+Some functionalities may not be working properly yet.
+If you happened to like this module, I would recommend waiting for version 1.

-This module exposes a Client class used for proving a typesafe way to communicate to an API, with runtime validation to also provide confidence on the interfaces you are using.
+This module exposes a Client class used for proving a typesafe way to communicate to an API, with runtime validation to also provide confidence on the interfaces you are using

 # Getting started